Things are so different now.

 She turns away then back.
 Her eyes searching mine.
 I find myself fighting to keep the window open with her.

-Same struggle resurfacing.
+And it's the same struggle resurfacing.
 Let her see.
-Let her see inside of me.
+Should I let her see inside of me?
 She already does.
 NO!
 Protect her from the unresolved trash and pain in my mind.
 She doesn't deserve that.

-I smile in that moment, and it almost feels forced.
+So, I smile in that moment, and I am conscious of the forced effort of it.
 One of those unfamiliar familiar puzzle pieces is tricking me.
 I try to place it there in that empty spot, but it doesn't belong.

 So I kiss her sweet forehead.
 "You know a lot of things.
-You know a lot more than your mama sometimes."
+You know a lot more than your mama.
+You teach me so much.
+You know?"

 She reaches up and hugs me.